Affordable & Free Homeschool Curriculum

 Affordable Homeschool Curriculum

-Consequently, if none of the free options seem like they are a good fit for your family, then try these affordable homeschool curricula that are available for a small cost.
+Consequently, if none of the free options seem like they are a good fit for your kids and family, then try these affordable homeschool curricula that are available for a small cost.
 In fact, many companies do their best to keep prices low so families can provide their children with quality education without going into debt in the process.

 Here are some of the best affordable homeschool curriculum options.

 • Time4Learning: (Click to get an exclusive 15% discount) Time4Learning.com is a comprehensive, online, PreK-12 curriculum for a very reasonable monthly fee.
 Time4Learning can be used as a complete curriculum, core courses only, or as a supplement to another homeschool curriculum.
 Along with the core subjects – Language Arts, Math, Science, and Social Studies – Time4Learning also offers many exciting electives and foreign language options.
+Time4Learning is also a well-loved curriculum that meets the needs of special education students.

 • Compass Classroom: This faith-based company provides video classes for grades 4-12 for a low monthly (or yearly) fee.
 In addition to classes for children, they are also passionate about helping homeschooling moms and offer resources for you too!